 As the world's population continues to increase, resources are being used up and could be stretched thin, especially with the amount of waste we participate in creating.
 In 2019, 1/3 of all food produced worldwide was either wasted or lost.
 We are creating enormous amounts of waste: water, plastic, food, energy, and more.
 A lot of this waste doesn't decompose and harms the environment.
 When we harm our environment, we are increasing the possibility of harm to ourselves.

 According to NASA, the sea levels have risen nearly 7 inches over the last 100 years, the level of carbon dioxide in the air is at its highest in 650,000,000 years, 19 of the warmest years have occurred since 2000, and 2020 tied for the warmest year on record.
 The stats are sobering and serious.

 We play a direct role in what is happening to our planet and our actions today build the future for those that come after us.
 Even the actions of one person can make a difference.
 And making this difference can lead to a greater sense of purpose and a happier life.

 Some of the main ideas of being eco-friendly is reducing food waste and going organic.
 Eating organic and fresh foods (avoiding plastic packaged foods) can lead to a healthier diet and more energy.
 Eco-friendly living encourages biking and walking over driving causing you to be more physically fit and active.

 Saves You Money

-Trust us, as you begin to start living eco-friendly you'll see the benefits to your health, wealth, and the earth as time goes on.
+As you begin to start living eco-friendly, you'll see the benefits to your health, wealth, and the earth.

 Are you going to take the initiative to begin living more eco-friendly?
-Tell us how you are going to start today!
+Tell us how you'll start doing so today.